acenet-arc/ACENET_Summer_School_Dask/_episodes/02-python-general.md

 ## Python - General

-* Python is an interperted software language that has a great deal of support in scientific and mathematical computing
+Python is an interperted software language that has a great deal of support in scientific and mathematical computing

-* The major packages we will be referencing are Numpy, Pandas and of course Dask
+* The major packages we will be referencing are Numpy, Pandas and of course Dask Variables are assigned using

-* Variables are assigned using
+#Variables
 ~~~
 variable_name = variable_content
 ~~~